nishantbadal/projects/GalagaEndlessWave/README.md

 ![ScreenShot](galaga.png)

 ### Description:
-A version of Galaga with endless waves of enemies.
+A version of Galaga with endless waves of enemies made using Java.
 Utilizes object-oriented design, MVC design pattern, and Swing.

 ### Run Instructions:
 Download/clone repository.
 Open GalagaEndlessWave folder with Intellij IDEA.
 Run main method in class Game.
 Game is located in mvc/controller/Game.